-I’ll share a few other crazy situations at this job.
+I will share a few other crazy situations at this job.
 The owner hired the teenage children of the female employee he fired as his cleaning crew.
-He spoke terrible about her behind her back wth?
-I doubt he paid them much because when we moved offices and they no longer wanted to work for him, he was reluctant to hire a professional cleaner.
+I doubt he paid them much because when we moved offices and they no longer wanted to work for him.
+He was reluctant to hire a professional cleaner.
 I became the cleaner.
 There was only one bathroom we all shared with the employee with stomach issues.
 I would arrive first everyday, I would open the office, check messages, vacuum, clean the bathroom.
 I bought plants for the new office.

 When we moved, the new office was still under construction.
 There was dust, paint fumes.
 In August of that year is when I began to cough for what lasted a year.

 Someone would call every month demanding the owner send payment since it was late.
 The owner explained ” Oh I know who that is, he wants his money.
 I do not owe him but we went to arbitration and the judgement was for $20,000.”
 The contractor of the new office spoke highly of the owner, stated he had known him for years.
 The contractor stopped speaking to the owner and did not come back to clean up after construction because as he stated the owner owed him money.

 As I have stated before, in my experience small companies in Las Vegas will find an excuse not to pay you.
 My paycheck was always three or four days late.
 The owner would prepare payroll on payday minutes before the deadline usually on a Friday at 3 pm.